-If successful we expect the new organisation to be formed from 1st April 2020.
+We expect the new organisation to be formed from 1st April 2020.

 Do you have any questions/concerns?

-We want to make sure that all our members, stakeholders, patients and the public have the opportunity to ask any questions/voice concerns about the proposed merger.
-If you would like to make a comment or submit a question, please send this to: email@example.com
+We want to make sure that all our members, stakeholders, patients and the public have the opportunity to ask any questions/voice concerns about the merger.
+If you would like to make a comment or submit a question, please send this to: firstname.lastname@example.org